drdtr/udacity-intro-to-data-analysis/README.md

 - Lesson 1: Data Analysis Process
+- Lesson 2: Numpy and Pandas for 1D Data

 NOTE: This repo does not include resources (esp.
 CSV files) and supporting materials (e.g. `L1_Starter_Code.ipynb` file) provided by Udacity for this course.